 Moving from Northern California to Minnesota in 2013 just in time for the coldest winter in 30 years was a shock.
 My riding season was cut in half, and I needed a healthy way to pass the time.
 The 'Hibernation' series came to mind in the middle of a sleepless bourbon and Ben & Jerry's fueled February night.
 It all started with a craigslist post looking for riders to photograph.
 From then on, I spent the next 4 winters going from garage to garage meeting, photographing, and spending time with riders of all kinds.
 Finding solace in community and conversation through the bitter cold, and learning how each had a different way of coping with the long months holed up inside.

-Now based in rural Minnesota leading the practice of Design at MullenLowe’s Boston office — after nearly 20 years of the creative life spending time on both the east and west coast between SF, Portland, Boston, Miami and the far north in Minneapolis earning an unusual breadth of experience leading teams and building purpose-driven brands from the ground up or refreshed across all mediums — digital to traditional, for campaigns and projects global to local.
+Currently dancing between the Twin Cities and Nashville in full-fledged start-up mode — after nearly 20 years of the creative life spending time on both the east and west coast between SF, Portland, Boston, Miami and the far north in Minneapolis earning an unusual breadth of experience leading teams and building purpose-driven brands from the ground up or refreshed across all mediums — digital to traditional, for campaigns and projects global to local.